superduper-io/superduper/docs/semantic_indexes.rst

 is in the ``document`` subfield of the query.
 The ``exact_part`` of the query is executed as a standard MongoDB query, and the results are merged with the results of the ``$like`` part.

-This procedure allows for very sophisticated document filtering using a combination of logic and AI.
+This functionality allows for very sophisticated document filtering using a combination of logic and AI.

 Creating a neighbourhood